NZMinusDev/jq-range-slider/README.md

 }): this;

 get(): number[];
-// to do reset pass nothing
+// to do reset pass undefined
 set(value?: number | number[]): this;

 on(eventName: "start" | "slide" | "update" | "change" | "set" | "end" | "render" | "remove", handler: ((..args: any) => void) | { handleEvent(...args: any): void; }): this;